lydialucchesi/Vizumap/paper/paper.md

 A comprehensive vignette that demonstrates how to use the ``Vizumap`` functions can be found in the package download.
 The functions are divided into three categories: formatting, building, and viewing.
 Formatting functions prepare data for use in the building functions, which are used to build the colour palettes, maps, and map keys.
 Viewing functions are used to check and combine the different graphical objects designed with the building functions.
 Previous applications of the ``Vizumap`` R package include visualising American Community Survey estimates with their corresponding margins of error.
 We believe ``Vizumap`` is useful in a wide range of applications, and we will continue to improve the toolkit to enhance its utility.

 As an illustration below, we use ``Vizumap`` to visualise estimated pollutant loads of sediment from the upper Burdekin catchment in Queensland, Australia, into the Great Barrier Reef (GBR).
-The predictions and uncertainty, published in @gbrData, were developed from a Bayesian hierarchical model (BHM) that assimilated estimates of sediment concentration and flow with modelled output from a catchment model developed on the upper Burdekin catchment.
+The predictions and uncertainty, published in @gbrData, were developed from a Bayesian hierarchical model that assimilated estimates of sediment concentration and flow with modelled output from a catchment model developed on the upper Burdekin catchment.
 Development of this modelling strategy is discussed in @gbrMethod.
 Here we just focus on total suspended sediment (TSS).
 The export of pollutants from coastal catchments within Australia has important implications for the health of the GBR lagoon, and ``Vizumap`` offers a variety of methods for communicating these predictions and uncertainty to catchment managers and policy makers.

 ## Bivariate map